 What are the pros and cons of a fixed rate loan?

-- Stability of cost: With the rate being fixed for whatever period you choose, you can then budget for all your funds knowing exactly how much your repayments will be.
+- Cost stability: With the rate being fixed for whatever period you choose, you can then budget for all your funds knowing exactly how much your repayments will be.

 - Less stress at RBA time: When you have fixed your interest rate you won’t have to be as concerned about any changes in the overall cash rate, at least not until your fixed period expires.